 “Why did we tolerate these things for so long?”

 Let’s face it, no one has ever liked the noise and fumes of leaf blowers, but tolerance for gas-powered leaf blowers seems to be at an all-time low.
 It’s easy to see why–the hiring of landscaping companies is ubiquitous, most of those companies still use gas leaf blowers, and since people are home much more often these days due to the pandemic, there is no escaping them.
-What’s more, electric leaf blowers are now as powerful and affordable as gas ones, so the continued polluting and disruption of our neighborhoods with gas-powered leaf blowers is not just unhealthy and obnoxious, it’s sensless as well.
+What’s more, electric leaf blowers are now as capable and affordable as gas ones, so the continued polluting and disruption of our neighborhoods with gas-powered leaf blowers is not just unhealthy and obnoxious, it’s sensless as well.

 Our City, Our Choice: Noisy and Toxic or Peaceful and Healthy?

 If everyone reading this ditches their leaf blower, it will help–but isolated actions only go so far.
 If we care as a community about our health and environment, we’ll finally pass a sensible ordinance and join the 30 other towns and cities across California that have banned gas-powered leaf blowers (see map); dozens more have restricted them.
 Pacific Grove, our neighbor across the bay, banned them earlier this year by a vote of 7-0.
 Santa Cruz residents value the beautiful coast, clean air, and our health–so why do we still tolerate these loud, toxic machines?